seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 Project to convert images from CelebA dataset to bitemoji avatars.

+## Overview

 ## Download dataset or our pre-trained models

-We have already provided the xlsx file for the landmark coordinates inside the ~/Landmark-Assisted-StarGAN/data/train(val) folder.
+We have already provided the xlsx file for the landmark coordinates inside the `~/Landmark-Assisted-StarGAN/data/train(val)` folder.
-You should replace the trainA, trainB, valA, and valB folder with the folder you downloaded from our link.
+You should replace the ~/trainA, ~/trainB, ~/valA, ~/valB folder with the folder you downloaded from our link.

-NOTE: PLEASE DELETE ANY FILE inside trainA, trainB, valA, valB, and saved_images folder.
+NOTE: PLEASE DELETE ANY FILE inside ~/trainA, ~/trainB, ~/valA, ~/valB, and ~/saved_images folder.
 Since Github does not allow uploading empty folder, we put a txt file there.
 NOTE: we did not use the val data for validation.
-The data in valA(B) folder is for testing.
+The data in ~/valA(B) folder is for testing.

 ## Training the model

-If you want to use a different training setting, feel free to change the hyper-parameters in config.py If you want to recreate our training process, run:
+If you want to use a different training setting, feel free to change the hyper-parameters in config.py.

+If you want to recreate our training process, run:

 `cd ECE228_FINAL_PROJECT_GROUP24/Landmark-Assisted-StarGAN`